thunderbiscuit/opcode-explained/index.md

 features:
   - title: All opcodes
-    details: A small ecyclopedia of all current opcodes.
+    details: A small encyclopedia of all current opcodes.
     link: /opcodes/

   - title: Learn more about bitcoin script